Great Naktong Offensive: Haman

-On the extreme west flank, in the center of the 25th Division line, Lieutenant Colonel Paul F. Roberts' 2nd Battalion, 24th Infantry, held the crest of the second ridge west of Haman, 1 mi from the town.
+On the extreme west flank, in the center of the 25th Division line, Lieutenant colonel Paul F. Roberts' 2nd Battalion, 24th Infantry, held the crest of the second ridge west of Haman, 1 mi from the town.
 From Chungam-ni, in KPA territory, a secondary road led to Haman along the shoulders of low hills and across rice paddy, running east 1 mi south of the main Chinju-Masan road.
 It came through Roberts' 2nd Battalion position in a pass 1 mi west of Haman.
 Late in the afternoon of August 31, observers with G Company, 24th Infantry, noticed activity 1 mi in front of their positions.
 They called in two air strikes that hit this area at dusk.
 US artillery sent a large concentration of fire into the area, but the effect of this fire was not known.
 All US units on the line were alerted for a possible KPA attack.

 That night the KPA launched their coordinated offensive against the entire UN force.
 The KPA 6th Division advanced first, hitting F Company on the north side of the pass on the Chungam-ni-Haman road.
-The ROK troops in the pass left their positions and fell back on G Company south of the pass.
+The ROKA troops in the pass left their positions and fell back on G Company south of the pass.
 The KPA captured a 75 mm recoilless rifle in the pass and turned it on US tanks, knocking out two of them.
 They then overran a section of 82 mm mortars at the east end of the pass.
-South of the pass, at dawn, First Lieutenant Houston M. McMurray found that only 15 out of 69 men assigned to his platoon remained with him, a mix of US and ROK troops.
+South of the pass, at dawn, First lieutenant Houston M. McMurray found that only 15 out of 69 men assigned to his platoon remained with him, a mix of US and ROKA troops.
 The KPA attacked this position at dawn.
 They came through an opening in the barbed wire perimeter which was supposed to be covered by a man with a M1918 Browning Automatic Rifle, but he had fled.
 Throwing grenades and spraying the area with sub-machine gun fire, the KPA quickly overran the position.
 Numerous officers and non-commissioned officers attempted to get the men back into line, but they would not follow these orders.
-In one instance ROK troops killed their own company commander when he tried to stop them from escaping.
+In one instance ROKA troops killed their own company commander when he tried to stop them from escaping.